Skip to main content

 Class Exercise (40 mins)

-• The number of columns must match the CSV -- if it doesn't, Pyret will report an error.
-Fix the table declaration and re-run.
+• The number of columns must match the CSV -- if it doesn't, Pyret will report an error and it will show you how many columns are in the file; use this information to fix the table declaration and re-run.

 • Use the interactions window, .row-n, and the column extraction to explore the data a little bit.